SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 ### Context

-The change document ID is either retrieved from the Git commit history provided through the parameter `changeDocumentId`.
+The change document ID is either retrieved from the Git commit history or provided through the parameter `changeDocumentId`.

 ### Mandatory Parameters